ClarityNLP/validation-framework/README.md

 npm install
 ```
 Note: We are transitioning from Angular to React.

-You may need to instal webpack globally.
+If you see errors with webpack, you may need to instal webpack globally.
 ```
 npm install --global webpack
 ```